hoanglocth/drawit-drawio/readme.txt

 = How do I report a bug or feature request? =

-Please report all bugs and feature requests through the [Goolge+ DrawIt community](https://plus.google.com/communities/112051242587930767153).
+Please report all bugs and feature requests through the [DrawIt support page on WordPress](https://wordpress.org/support/plugin/drawit) or through the [Goolge+ DrawIt community](https://plus.google.com/communities/112051242587930767153).

 = Where is the source code for my diagram saved? =